autonomousEnterprises/app/README.md

 # One

-One App is the simplified front-end for ecosis Tokenomics usage
+ecosis One is the simplified user interface for the usage of ecosis tokenomics

 ## Project setup
 ```